courselabs/dotnetaz/labs/docker/README.md

 Container images are static packages - they're really just ZIP files with all your application binaries and dependencies, the runtime and operating system tools.
 Image names often include a version number, and you can publish different images for different versions of your app.
 Wherever you run a container from the image, the app will always behave in the same way, because the starting point is always the same.

 Typically things change between environments though, so you need a way to inject configuration settings into the app when you run a container.
-The simplest way to do that is with environment variables, which you can set when you run the container and get read by the .NET configuration system.
-The simple web app uses a config setting to show the environment name - run a new container listening on port 8084 which shows the environment name `PROD` on the homepage.
+The simplest way to do that is with _environment variables_, which you can set when you run the container and get read by the .NET configuration system.
+The simple web app uses a config setting to show the environment name - run a new container listening on port `8084` which shows the environment name `PROD` on the homepage.

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).